 The Special Milk Program provides milk to children in schools, child care institutions and eligible camps that do not participate in other federal child nutrition meal service programs.
 The program reimburses schools and institutions for the milk they serve.
-In 2001, nearly 7000 schools and residential child care institutions participated, along with 1300 summer camps and 562 non-residential child care institutions.
 Schools in the National School Lunch or School Breakfast Programs may also participate in the Special Milk Program to provide milk to children in half-day pre-kindergarten and kindergarten programs where children do not have access to the school meal programs.
 The Food and Nutrition Service administers the program at the federal level.
 At the state level, the Special Milk Program is usually administered by state education agencies, which operate the program through agreements with school food authorities.

 Generally, public or nonprofit private schools of high school grade or under and public or nonprofit private residential child care institutions and eligible camps may participate in the Special Milk Program provided they do not participate in other federal child nutrition meal service programs, except as noted above.
 Participating schools and institutions receive reimbursement from the U.S. Department of Agriculture (USDA) for each half pint of milk served.
 They must operate their milk programs on a non-profit basis.
 They agree to use the federal reimbursement to reduce the selling price of milk to all children.
 Any child at a participating school or half-day pre-kindergarten program can get milk through the Special Milk Program.
 Children may buy milk or receive it free, depending on the school’s choice of program options.

 Schools or institutions may choose pasteurized fluid types of unflavored or flavored whole milk, low-fat milk, skim milk, and cultured buttermilk that meet state and local standards.
 All milk should contain vitamins A and D at levels specified by the Food and Drug Administration.